 (b) Larkana Grain Sale Society Fraud Cash.-Owing to the allegations and counter allegations which obscured the real issue, the Sind C. I. D., at the request of the District Superintendent of Police, Larkana, was called upon to investigate a very complicated fraud known as the "Larkana Grain Sale Society Fraud Case".
-Khan Saheb Sukhia was deputed L (IV) 11-5 to take charge of the enquiry and the following facts were elicited in the investigation:-

-A Grain Sale Society was started at Larkana.
+Khan Saheb Sukhia was deputed L (17) 11-5 A Grain Sale Society was started at Larkana.
 The aims and objects of which were-

-- (1) to sell the agriculturists' grains at as high a rate as possible with the least expense; - (2) to encourage the members to produce good quality grain. - Khan Bahadur Khuhro was the President and a person called Ahmed Bakhsh was paid Manager.
+- (1) to sell the agriculturists' grains at as high a rate as possible with the least expense; - (2) to encourage the members to produce good quality grain.

+Khan Bahadur Khuhro was the President and a person called Ahmed Bakhsh was paid Manager.
 The Society could only deal with members.
-The following were the qualifications for membership:- - (i) That a member must have purchased shares of the Grain Sale Society worth Rs.
+The following were the qualifications for membership:-

+- (i) That a member must have purchased shares of the Grain Sale Society worth Rs.
 10; - (ii) That a member must have been specially nominated by a Co-operative Credit Society which may have purchased "Grain Sale Society Shares" worth Rs.
 10.